How To: Grow Basil in a Pot

 Pruning the Basil

 Aphids, Powdery mildew are the pests can attack the basils plants.
-Variety of fungal, bacterial stem, leaf and root diseases can occur in the basil plant.
+A variety of fungal, bacterial stem, leaf and root diseases can occur in the basil plant.

 Basil plant doesn’t need many fertilizers but if you think that you need to use fertilizers then you can use compost or rotted animal manure in the top 6-8 inches at the planting time.
 The use of more fertilizers can cause a large plant but can reduce the quality of the basil leaves.